BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Learn-BetonQuest.md

 ### Events

 Let's just open _events.yml_ file inside the _default_ package.
-Add a new line at the bottom:
+Add a new line at the bottom, note the 2 spaces at the beginning of the line:
 ```YAML linenums="1"
   mega: "notify Hello world!"
 ```